 Tourism-Driven Economics

-The Frio River drives summer tourism with swimming, tubing, and fishing⁶⁶.
-Fall hunting season provides secondary economic boost⁶⁷.
-Retail trade employs 75 people, educational services 71⁶⁸.
-The Texarome cedar oil plant adds industrial diversity⁶⁹.
+The Frio River drives summer tourism with swimming, tubing, and fishing.
+Fall hunting season provides secondary economic boost.
+Retail trade and educational services provide employment.
+The Texarome cedar oil plant adds industrial diversity.

 Natural Paradise Location

-Located 100 miles from San Antonio⁷⁰ via scenic highways, Leakey offers unparalleled natural beauty.
-Garner State Park and Lost Maples State Natural Area provide additional recreation⁷¹.
-The famous "Three Sisters" motorcycle route (Ranch Roads 335, 336, 337) brings consistent tourism⁷².
+Located about 100 miles from San Antonio via scenic highways, Leakey offers unparalleled natural beauty.
+Garner State Park and Lost Maples State Natural Area provide additional recreation.
+The famous "Three Sisters" motorcycle route (Ranch Roads 335, 336, 337) brings consistent tourism.

 Investment Outlook

-Limited development maintains authentic character while steady 1.49% population growth⁷³ indicates stability.
-The combination of natural beauty, extremely low taxes, and recent price corrections creates compelling value for patient investors.
+Limited development maintains authentic character while providing stability.
+The combination of natural beauty, extremely low taxes, and current market conditions creates compelling value for patient investors.

 5. Medina - Apple Capital with Small-Town Agriculture Heritage